 Tió de Nadal: The pooping Catalonian Christmas log

-The Tió de Nadal tradition is found in Catalonia, and I think it’s fair to say it’s a little odd to an outsider like me.
+The Tió de Nadal tradition is found in Catalonia, Spain, and I think it’s fair to say it’s a little odd to an outsider like me.
 Each family chooses a log, known as a Tió de Nadal.
 The Tió de Nadal is given a lovely, big beaming smiling face, along with a traditional Catalan barretina red hat.
 It all sounds lovely so far, doesn’t it?

 On December 8th, which is the day of the Immaculate Conception, children will start to pamper the family’s Tió de Nadal.
 They feed their log fruit, bread and nuts, and they’ll also put a blanket on it at night so it stays warm, which is actually rather sweet.
 This carries on right up until Christmas Day, which is where the oddness really kicks in…

 Children will gather around the Tió de Nadal on Christmas morning, and sing a lovely festive song which includes lyrics such as: